aitocsv/aitocsv/README.md

 Application Interface to CSV  (AitoCSV)

-CSV to Application Interface  (CSVtoai)
+CSV to Application Interface  (CSVtoAi)